-The city with the highest increase rate its in the real estate market in the Aegean Region is Kusadasi.
+The city with the highest increase rate in the real estate market in the Aegean Region is Kusadasi.
 For more detailed information, you can search the cities in this region.

 4. Central Anatolian

 Central Anatolia Region is one of the 7 regions of Turkey, located in the central Anatolia region of Turkey.
 Because of this location, it is also called “Central Anatolia”.
 It is adjacent to all other regions except the Southeastern Anatolia Region.
-The most important part of Central Anatolia region, which has been popular lately, is the Cappadocia region of Turkey.
+The most important part of the Central Anatolia region, which has been popular lately, is the Cappadocia region of Turkey.
 A visual feast reminiscent of a fairy world awaits you in Cappadocia.
 This region is also famous for its granary.
 The Central Anatolia Region is divided into four parts:

 - Konya Division